 As cat parents, make it a decision to prioritize quality living for your cats.
 It comes with paying attention to every little detail about your kitty.
 Watch out for signs and purrs, which are not just normal.
 Create a friendly environment for your cat.
 We know how challenging it might be, especially if you keep a multi-cat home.
 While there are perks of excitement, the not-so-good times also come when your feline pets become ill.
 So, when should you be worried?

 - When your cat is pale or has colored gums.
 Also, an indication of cancer.

 - When your cat vomits, it might be because of underlying medical conditions or diseases.

 - Dullness in a normally active cat

-Vomiting may occur once in a while, but not every bout of puking should be ignored.
-Let’s do a quick checklist of what you should be doing…
+Vomiting may occur occasionally, but not every bout of puking should be ignored.

 ✔ Regular visits to the vet clinic

 ✔ Make eating fun